Please be advised that Cochrane has moved its editorial processes to the online submission system Editorial Manager.

-Due to capacity issues, we are only accepting a few new title registrations per year.
-You are welcome to contact the group if you are interested in authoring a topic of your choice.
+Due to capacity, we are only accepting a few new title registrations per year.
+You are welcome to submit a title proposal if you are interested in authoring a topic of your choice.
 Please bear in mind that we are only likely to accept clinically important topics that have not already been covered in another review.
 The final decision to register a new title lies with our editorial team, and even worthy titles may not be selected if resource or priority concerns arise.

 2. Assess the Risk of Duplication:

 - Search the Cochrane Database of Systematic Reviews to see if an overlapping review has been published or is in production

 - Search PROSPERO (an international register of systematic reviews) to determine whether similar reviews are already underway.

 - You may also wish to conduct an informal scoping search to get a sense of any other recent guidelines, systematic reviews, and relevant trials on the topic of interest

 - If there is real or perceived overlap or risk of duplication, consider how your review will differ meaningfully from that of existing titles

 - Submitted proposals are circulated amongst the Cochrane Gut editors for approval and recommendations for peer referees.
 We consider new titles monthly, so there may be a short delay in providing a decision.

 - If any concerns are raised at this stage, regarding the appropriateness of the title or the ability of the author team to complete the review, the title may still be rejected, or we may ask you for additional information.